Sue-Mir/Module2_Project_Hypothesis_Testing/README.md

-# Hypothesis Testing - Northwind database
+# Module 2 -  Hypothesis Testing - Northwind database

 The goal of the project is to query the Northwind database to get the data needed to perform a statistical analysis.
 In this statistical analysis, a hypothesis test will be perfomed to answer the following questions: